 According to the Programme and the Scheme shares will be transferred to employees in the year following the three-year period 2020-2022.
 The Group has estimated the fair value of the services received by reference to the fair value of the shares granted, but not yet vested, using the closing price of the Bulgarian Stock Exchange at 31 December 2020 adjusted with the present value of future dividend.
 The Group accounts for the Programme and the Scheme as an equity-settled share-based payments plans.
-The expense accrued according to the Programme and the Scheme is BGN 211 thousand.
+The expense accrued according to the Programme and the Scheme in 2021 is BGN 219 thousand (2020: BGN 211 thousand).